2022M1T5-Inteli/Probody/README.md

 A cada atualização os detalhes devem ser lançados aqui.
 * 0.2.9 - 08/04/2022
-    * MUDANÇA: Refatoração do codigo
+    * MUDANÇA: Refatoração do código
 * 0.2.8 - 02/04/2022
     * MUDANÇA: Atualização do godot projeto
 * 0.2.7 - 30/03/2022